-Miller, Edwin L. Mergers and Acquisitions: A Step-by-Step Legal and Practical Guide.
-Wiley, 2008.
+Miller, Edwin L., and Lewis N. Segall.
+Mergers and Acquisitions: A Step-by-Step Legal and Practical Guide.
+2d ed.
+Wiley, 2017.

-Rosenbaum, Joshua, Joshua Pearl and Joseph R. Perella.
+Rosenbaum, Joshua, Joshua Pearl, and Joseph R. Perella.
 Investment Banking: Valuation, Leveraged Buyouts, and Mergers and Acquisitions.
-Wiley, 2009.
+2d ed.
+Wiley, 2013.

 Schweiger, David M. M&A Integration: A Framework for Executives and Managers.
 McGraw-Hill, 2002.